-A conflict of interest in research refers to situations in which significant financial interests or other personal considerations may compromise or could appear to compromise a researcher's professional judgment or integrity.
+A Financial Conflict of Interest in research refers to situations in which significant financial interests or other personal considerations may compromise or could appear to compromise a researcher's professional judgment or integrity.

-Who is required to submit a COI disclosure?
+Who is required to submit a FCOI disclosure?

-How do I know if I have a conflict of interest that needs to be disclosed?
+How do I know if I have a Financial Conflict of Interest that needs to be disclosed?

-How do I complete an annual Conflict of Interest Disclosure Form?
+How do I complete an annual Financial Conflict of Interest Disclosure Form?

 Please click here for instructions to submit your annual disclosure.

-If I have a conflict of interest, who decides what needs to be done?
+If I have a Finaical Conflict of Interest, who decides what needs to be done?

-If you are found to have a conflict of interest, your case will be reviewed by the Saint Louis University Conflict of Interest in Research Committee (COIRC).
-The COIRC meets monthly, and decides on appropriate management plans for individual cases.
+If you are found to have a Financial Conflict of Interest, your case will be reviewed by the Saint Louis University Financial Conflict of Interest in Research Committee (FCOIRC).
+The FCOIRC meets monthly, and decides on appropriate management plans for individual cases.
 Appropriate management plans ensure the reduction, management, or elimination of the conflict.

 I thought I've already taken CITI training.
-Do I have to do it again for COI?
+Do I have to do it again for FCOI?

 Please note: It may take up to 48 hours for eRS to recognize that you have completed the CITI Conflict of Interest course.